Rosetta Check

 Background Monitoring

-Persistent menu bar presence with real-time notifications when new Intel-based apps are detected or removed.
+Persistent menu bar presence with real-time notifications when new Intel-based apps or plugins are detected, installed or removed — two live Spotlight watchers running side by side.

 Rich Detail View